-9. How you can help us
+10) How you can help us

-As a school and trust, we have limited staff resources outside of term time.
-It is really helpful if parents/carers can make any requests to exercise their data protection rights (including subject access requests) during term time and not too close to the end of term.
+As a school, we have limited staff resources outside of term time.
+It is really helpful if parents can submit any requests for access to their child's information during term time and not too close to the end of term.
 This will support us in responding as quickly as possible to any requests, which we always want to do.

-10. Any concerns
+11) Any concerns